francisgro/node-red-contrib-myluxtronik2ws/README.md

 This work is inspired by [node-red-contrib-luxtronik2@github](https://github.com/coolchip/node-red-contrib-luxtronik2) and [node-red-contrib-luxtronik2-ws@github](https://github.com/Bouni/node-red-contrib-luxtronik2-ws).
 It is an extention with a first example for setting heat pump parameters.

 **Disclaimer: Use at your own risk!
-I do not provide any guarantees that this software works with your heat pump or that it is free of bugs.Write access to the heat pump could potentially lead to negative effects.
+I do not provide any guarantees that this software works with your heat pump or that it is free of bugs.
+Write access to the heat pump could potentially lead to negative effects.
 You should know what you are doing.**

 ### Installation
 1. Clone this project to ```<YourPath>```.